marianmoldovan/alexa-asr-evaluation/README.md

 Name it to: **SkillTest.v0**

 Now, you have to options, one, to upload the audios or to record them with your computer's microphone.
-Upload the following files and add the utterances:
+Download the [audios.zip](audios.zip) file that contains 5 audios, uncompress them and then upload the files along with the next utterances:

-+ Audio: [pulpoalagallega.mp3](audios/pulpoalagallega.mp3)</a>, Utterance: *i want pulpo a la gallega*
++ Audio: *pulpoalagallega.mp3*, Utterance: *i want pulpo a la gallega*
++ Audio: *iwanttomakeareservation.mp3*, Utterance: *i want to make a reservation*
++ Audio: *findakoreanrestaurant.mp3*, Utterance: *find a korean restaurant*
++ Audio: *iwantareservationforsaturday.mp3*, Utterance: *i want a reservation for saturday for 2*
++ Audio: *findarestaurant.mp3*, Utterance: *find a restaurant*